 Individual Psychotherapy Sessions

 During dialectical behavior therapy, a person will meet with their therapist or counselor on a weekly basis.
-In these individual sessions, the person will be able to discuss the past week’s problems or other issues in their life.
-If someone is experiencing suicidal thoughts or behaviors, then they are a top priority.
+In these individual therapy sessions, the person will be able to discuss the past week’s problems or other issues in their life.
+If someone is experiencing suicidal thoughts or harmful behaviors, then they are a top priority.

 These sessions help to deal with life’s issues while trying to improve on habits and stressors.
-In cases of addiction, it is important to discuss certain triggers and emotional reactions when things get rough (while learning to deal with them).
+In cases of addiction, it is important to discuss certain substance use triggers and emotional reactions when things get rough (while learning to deal with them).
 These DBT sessions also focus on self-image and confidence for the future.

 Group Therapy Sessions